Music of Puerto Rico: Bachata and Bachatón

-Although bachata is very well-known to have originated in the Dominican Republic, it has received notable recognition in Puerto Rico due to its strong cultural ties with the Dominican Republic.
-There have even been claims that the genre itself was invented in Puerto Rico alongside the Dominican Republic, mostly through musicians José Antonio Salamán (El Cantor del Pueblo), José Miguel Class (El Gallito de Manatí), and Odilio González (El Jíbarito de Lares).
-Although it has been disproven by others that what they played instead was rather bolero and jíbaro.
-They were still an influence on the genre and made a wide impact on other musicians.
-One of the primary influences of early bachata includes Cuba's bolero and Puerto Rico's Jíbaro, along with others such as Cuban son, America's rock and blues, Mexico's ranchera and corrido and Dominican merengue The appearance of Dominican styles of music such as bachata and merengue in reggaetón coincided with the arrival in Puerto Rico of the Dominican-born production team of Luny Tunes—although they are not solely credited for this development.
+Bachata originating in the Dominican Republic, has received notable recognition in Puerto Rico due to its strong cultural ties with the Dominican Republic allowing for a fusion of musical genres.
+One of the primary influences of early bachata includes Cuban bolero, Cuban Son, American Rock, Blues, Mexican Ranchera, Corrido and merengue.
+The appearance of Dominican styles of music such as bachata and merengue in reggaetón coincided with the arrival in Puerto Rico of the Dominican-born production team of Luny Tunes—although they are not solely credited for this development.
 In 2000, they received an opportunity to work in the reggaeton studio of DJ Nelson.
 They began to produce a string of successful releases for reggaeton artists including Ivy Queen, Tego Calderón and Daddy Yankee.
 "Pa' Que Retozen", one of the first songs to combine bachata and reggaeton appeared on Tego Calderón's highly acclaimed El Abayarde (2002).
 It features the unmistakable guitar sounds of Dominican bachata—although, it was not produced by Luny Tunes by DJ Joe.
 Luny Tunes, however, on their debut studio album, Mas Flow (2003) included a hit by Calderón, "Métele Sazón".
 It exhibited bachata's signature guitar arpeggios as well as merengue's characteristic piano riffs.
 After the initial success of these songs, other artists began to incorporate bachata with reggaeton.
 Artists such as Ivy Queen began releasing singles that featured bachata's signature guitar sound, slower romantic rhythm, and exaggerated emotional singing style.
 This is reflected in the hits "Te He Querido, Te He Llorado" and "La Mala".
 Daddy Yankee's "Lo Que Paso, Paso" and Don Omar's "Dile" also reflect this.
 A further use of bachata occurred in 2005 when producers began remixing existing reggaeton with bachata's characteristic guitar sounds marketing it as bachatón defining it as "bachata, but Puerto Rican style".

-Artists from Puerto Rico and/or of Puerto Rican descent that have been known to experiment with bachata and/or bachatón includes Fufi Santori, Daddy Yankee, Ivy Queen, Don Omar, Ozuna, Nicky Jam, Myke Towers, Bad Bunny, Romeo Santos, Toby Love, Alejandra Feliz, Yolandita Monge, Sonya Cortés, Domenic Marte, Tego Calderón, Héctor el Father, Tito El Bambino, Wisin & Yandel, Angel & Khriz, Chayanne, Ricky Martin, amongst many others.
+Artists from Puerto Rico and/or of Puerto Rican descent that have been known to experiment with bachata and/or bachatón includes Trébol Clan, Daddy Yankee, Ivy Queen, Don Omar, Ozuna, Nicky Jam, Myke Towers, Bad Bunny, Romeo Santos, Toby Love, Alejandra Feliz, Yolandita Monge, Sonya Cortés, Domenic Marte, Tego Calderón, Héctor el Father, Tito El Bambino, Wisin & Yandel, Angel & Khriz, Chayanne, Ricky Martin, amongst many others.